macs3-project/MACS/README.md

 	5) The obsolete option `--ratio` from `callpeak` subcommand has been removed.
 PR #369, issue #366

-	6) Fixed the incorrect description in README on the 'maximum length of broad region is 4 tims of d' to 'maximum gap for merging broad regions is 4 times of tag size by default'.
-PR #, issue #365.
+	6) Fixed the incorrect description in README on the 'maximum length of broad region is 4 times of d' to 'maximum gap for merging broad regions is 4 times of tag size by default'.
+PR #380, issue #365.

 	* Other